anthonyzhub/Modified-Pychrome/README.md

+Prerequistes:

+1. Pychromcast
+2. Python (of course)
+3. Google Home or Chromecast

+Message to all users:

 Hi,

 This public program is based on Pychromecast with additional functions for any kind of user.
 It does not matter if you are a beginner or expert programmer.
 Everyone is welcomed to use it!